alec-kingsley/jotter/README.md

 Jotter is not meant to be a full programming language.
 It won't support complex string manipulation or data structures.
 Its goal is just to make life easier and solve problems quickly.

-## Disclaimer

-Expect some issues in its current state.
-Not ready for legitimate usage.

 ## Usage

 `cargo run` - open an interactive Jotter terminal